 In our previous article, we talked about the importance of design and how a logo can make or break the brand you want to build.
 Today, we’ll dive deeper into the significance of design and how it could determine the success of one of the most important platforms of a brand — its website.

 For today’s modern athletic businesses and brands, websites are a must for building a steady online presence.
 While it may be true that there are several marketing channels available to their aid, websites remain to be the most effective — albeit, most critical — platform out there.

-This is because despite the influx of mobile apps and social media networks like Facebook and Twitter, a large majority of internet users and fans still look to search engines for reliable information.
+This is because, despite the influx of mobile apps and social media networks like Facebook and Twitter, a large majority of internet users and fans still look to search engines for reliable information.
 If they want to learn more about a brand or a business, the first thing they often look at is their website.
 And once they’ve opened the website, it’ll only take them about 50 milliseconds to form an opinion that will determine if they’ll stay on the site or not.

-Admittedly, branding and marketing has a long-standing relationship with one another that people rarely talk about.
+Admittedly, branding and marketing have a long-standing relationship with one another that people rarely talk about.
 And if athletes want to gain a good grasp of the critical role great websites play for their careers, it’s best that they explore this relationship.

 During the initial years of digital marketing and website design, a website’s role in the sports marketing industry strictly revolved around e-commerce activities like promoting products or services.
-But as the internet evolved, marketers discovered the compelling opportunities it offered for branding and soon enough, elite athletes started creating their own websites!
+But as the internet evolved, marketers discovered the compelling opportunities it offered for branding, and soon enough, elite athletes started creating their own websites!

-Recent studies have revealed that the quality of a website, its design and the overall satisfaction it brings to end users positively affects their intention to return to the said site.
+Recent studies have revealed that the quality of a website, its design, and the overall satisfaction it brings to end-users positively affects their intention to return to the said site.
 Furthermore, the same variables have the power to affect the purchase intention of consumers and their attitude towards the brand.